berwynhoyt/wordcount-sections/README.md

    2. Click `Organizer` and `Libraries` tab
    3. Browse to the `Wordcounter` macro and click the `Export` button
    4. Select `Export as BASIC Library`
-   5. In the `Save` dialogue, save the files into the `Wordcounter` directory where you cloned this git repository
+   5. In the `Save` dialogue, save the files into the directory where you cloned this git repository.
+This will replace the source files in the `Wordcounter` subdirectory.
 2. From the git clone root, type `make` to zip the changed files into an .oxt extension file.